-A digest on minors in the California Community College System was brought to Consultation Council in the Fall of 2002 and a task force was convened to discuss how to address the wide range of issues including health and safety, educational policy, fiscal and legal implications.
-The task force met several times in the Spring of 2003 and drafted recommendations for discussion by the Consultation Council.
+A digest on minors in the community college system was brought to Consultation Council in the fall of 2002 and a task force was convened to discuss how to address the wide range of issues including health and safety, educational policy, fiscal implications, and legal implications.
+The task force met several times in the spring of 2003 and drafted recommendations for discussion by the Consultation Council.
 However, the work of the group was disrupted by legislative concerns over concurrent enrollment, and the recommendations of the task force were put aside.